Brian Heruela: Phoenix Super LPG Fuel Masters (2020)

-Return to TNT (2021–present)
+Return to TNT (2021–2025)

 On February 23, 2021, Heruela, along with three future draft picks, was traded to the Alaska Aces for Vic Manuel and two draft picks.
 However, he didn't sign with Alaska and signed with TNT instead, making a return to the franchise he last played for in 2019.
 In Game 3 of the 2021 Philippine Cup Finals against the Magnolia Hotshots, he was called for fouling Paul Lee on a three-point attempt, despite not being near Lee's shooting hand or landing spot.
 Magnolia eventually won that game.
 The referee who called the foul on him was not allowed to officiate again the rest of the Finals.
 TNT still won the Philippine Cup, their sixth All-Filipino title.

 The following season, TNT reached the All-Filipino Finals once again, but TNT failed to defend its title, losing it to the Beermen.
 Heruela then missed the Governors' Cup due to a foot injury with "cartilage defects".

+Cebu Greats (2026)

+In April 2026, Heruela entered regional basketball, joining his hometown Cebu Greats in the Maharlika Pilipinas Basketball League.